-If the contract will not exceed $150,000, the sponsoring organization may follow informal procurement procedures, usually referred to as “small purchase procedures” or obtaining “quotations.”
-Maintain a procurement log to document the quotes that are obtained and the basis for awarding the contract.
+If a contract is expected to not exceed the applicable small purchase threshold described above: Informal procurement procedures may be used.
+This is often referred to as “obtaining quotations” or “quotes.”
+Maintain a procurement log to document the quotes that were obtained and the basis for awarding the contract.

-The sponsoring organization needs to specify its requirements so that interested vendors can respond with quotes.
-At a minimum, information for vendors will include:
+The sponsoring organization must specify its requirements for vended meals.
+At a minimum, provide information to vendors about:

 - Number of meals to be provided daily for each meal service.